aezechuk/birthbff-grc-assessment/findings-report.md

 ---

-### Finding F-005: No Private Subnet — All Resources in Public Network Tier
+### Finding F-005: No Network Segmentation — All Resources in Public Network Tier

 **Title:** VPC birthbff-dev-vpc contains only a public subnet; no network segmentation for database tier
 **Asset:** VPC — birthbff-dev-vpc, Database tier